AgenttiX/freeradius-letsencrypt/README.md

 ## Instructions
 - Join the server to the domain with Samba as usual (see the instructions at [agx.fi](https://agx.fi/it/active_directory.html))
+- Install Certbot
-- Modify the config files in this repo as needed
+- Clone this repo and modify its config files as needed
 - Run `setup_freeradius.sh`
+- Get a Let's Encrypt certificate using Certbot

 ## Client settings